Offices in Virginia, Maryland,

 Q8: What is a prenuptial agreement, and are they enforceable in New York?

 A8: A prenuptial agreement is a contract entered into by a couple before marriage that outlines how their assets and debts will be divided in the event of divorce.
-Prenuptial agreements are generally enforceable in New York, but they must meet specific legal requirements and be entered into voluntarily and with full disclosure of assets and liabilities.
+Prenuptial agreements are generally enforceable in New York, but they must meet particular legal requirements and be entered into voluntarily and with full disclosure of assets and liabilities.

 Q9: Can I get a divorce without going to court in New York?